Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 285 2GB should theoretically be just a bit superior to the GeForce GTX 660 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 285 2GB should perform just a bit faster than the GeForce GTX 660 overall. (explain)

-Texel RateThe GeForce GTX 660 will be quite a bit (approximately 51%) better at texture filtering than the GeForce GTX 285 2GB. (explain)
+Texel RateThe GeForce GTX 660 is a lot (more or less 51%) faster with regards to anisotropic filtering than the GeForce GTX 285 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison